wp-plugins/social-semantic-recommendation-sosere/readme.txt

 Below are Frequently Asked Questions about SOSERE basic.

-If your question isn't here, ask your own question at [the WordPress.org forums](http://wordpress.org/support/plugin/sosere-recommendation/).
+If your question isn't here, ask your own question at [the WordPress.org forums](http://wordpress.org/support/plugin/social-semantic-recommendation-sosere/).

 = How SOSERE respect my visitors privacy? =

 SOSERE doesn't collect user specific informations.
 The plugin need to know what a user do on a blog and not who he is.
 All data collected by sosere is stored in the local database.
 SOSERE respect "Do Not Track" option and don't set extra cookies.

-= Are there any plugins that are incompatible with So? =
+= Are there any plugins that are incompatible with SOSERE? =

 Actually the are no known incompatible plugins.